mod-audio/mod-host/README.md

     remove <instance_number>
-        * remove an LV2 plugin instance (and also the jack client) e.g.: remove 0
+        * remove an LV2 plugin instance (and also the jack client) e.g.: remove 0 when instance_number is -1 all plugins will be removed

     preset_load <instance_number> <preset_uri>
         * load a preset state of an effect instance